 ABSTRACT

 Entrepreneurs with disabilities have received little attention and are understudied albeit the many programs and activities developed by the Malaysian Government.
 A qualitative phenomenology approach was used to interview five entrepreneurs with physical disabilities on their business sustainability during COVID-19.
 A thematic analysis led to a framework with mental strength as most essential for all entrepreneurs in harnessing family support and positive mindset to overcome discrimination and maintain business perseverance.
 This study can be further extended to include the other six categories of EWDs.
-A post COVID-19 study can be conducted to assess the current performance of these five EWDs in this study.
+A post-COVID-19 study can be conducted to assess the current performance of these five EWDs in this study.
 Finally, a tracer study is highly recommended to better understand the phenomenon as well as psychological motivators and obstacles faced by entrepreneurs with disabilities.

-Keywords: COVID-19, entrepreneurs with disabilities, mental strength, qualitative phenomenology approach
+Keywords: COVID-19, Entrepreneurs with disabilities, Mental strength, Qualitative phenomenology approach.

 INTRODUCTION

-In Malaysia, many programs and legislative measures including the Person with Disabilities Act 2008 and the National Plan of Action for PWDs (2007-2012) which are in place to address the issue of individuals with disabilities struggling to find job (Islam, 2015).
+In Malaysia, many programs and legislative measures including the Person with Disabilities Act 2008 and the National Plan of Action for PWDs (2007-2012) are in place to address the issue of individuals with disabilities struggling to find a job (Islam, 2015).
 These programs seek to increase the inclusion of people with disabilities (PWDs) in society by developing more inclusive policies and opportunities.
-However, the researchers believe that the number of entrepreneurs with disabilities (EWDs) that have made substantial economic impact in Malaysia is minimal, apart from a few like Mr. Lee Thiam Wah of the 99Speedmart chain and Dr. Ruzimi bin Mohamed, the IT expert who was born without one left hand and both legs.
+However, the number of entrepreneurs with disabilities (EWDs) that have made a substantial economic impact in Malaysia is minimal.
+Notable exceptions include Lee Thiam Wah of the 99 Speedmart chain and Ruzimi bin Mohamed, the IT expert who was born without one hand and both legs.

 LITERATURE REVIEW